 As soon as he puts down the phone, Chirac orders his staff to produce a report on the Gog, Magog thing, et vite!
 If the mightiest country on Earth is going to base crucial foreign policy decisions on obscure Bible verses, he needs to know everything about it.
 A few hours later, the phone rings in the office of Thomas Römer, a theology professor at the University of Lausanne in Switzerland and an expert in the Old Testament…

-Sounds too much like a cheap airport novel to be true?
-Sometimes reality feels as badly written as a Dan Brown bestseller.
+Sounds too much like a badly-written action thriller to be true?
 Although the exact wording of the conversation between Bush and Chirac is not known, that call to professor Römer proves it did happen.

 “I got a call from the Protestant Federation of France.
 They asked me if I could write a paper on Gog and Magog for the Elysée (the French presidential palace, ed.),” Römer is quoted in the September 2007 issue of Allez savoir!, the University of Lausanne magazine.
 “They also told me that it was the U.S. president who had brought up Gog and Magog in a conversation with Chirac on current events in the Middle East.
 Bush had explained that he saw Gog and Magog at work, and that biblical prophecies were being fulfilled.”

 For the benefit of Chirac, Römer dutifully penned a page on Gog and Magog: “They occur in Genesis, and in particular in two very obscure chapters in Ezekiel.”
 That’s a particularly baffling book, the theologian says: “It speculates on the future in a cryptic code that is intended for insiders.”